-■ THIS PRODUCT
+THIS PRODUCT

-This product contains 17 different mindfulness exercises.
-Each exercise is structured in the same way, consisting of a background section, a goal description, advice for using the exercise and suggested readings.
+Each of the 17 exercises in this product is structured in the same way, consisting of a background section, a goal description, advice for using the exercise and suggested readings.

-UNDERSTANDING THE ICONS
+▶ UNDERSTANDING THE ICONS

-On the first page of every exercise, a legend is shown, consisting of several icons:
+On the first page of every exercise, a legend is shown, consisting of several icons (see fig. 1).